oktadev/okta-blog/_source/_posts/2022-10-01-spring-vault.md

 vault operator seal
 ```

-Restart `vault-demo-app` and verify the configuration will not be retrieved as Vault is sealed.
+Restart `vault-demo-app` and verify the configuration will not be retrieved as the Vault is sealed.
 The `vault-config-server` logs should read:

 ```
 503 Service Unavailable: "{"errors":["Vault is sealed"]}<EOL>"]